jonjamz/meteor-vimeo/README.md

 __This Meteor smart package provides you with a reactive loader for public* Vimeo videos.__

 Specify an array of video IDs you want to get, and when they're all returned from the Vimeo API, your template will automatically update with the data.
-Just use `getVideos()` method.
+Just use the `getVideos()` method.
 See example below.

 _* I would love to support public and private videos.
 Please contribute if possible!_